 Here at Sunset, we’ve got a big thing for tiny houses.

-For last year’s Celebration Weekend, we brought a 172-square-foot Tumbleweed Tiny House to our campus to start a dialogue about small space living—and the home sold right off the lot!
+For our 2015 Celebration Weekend, we brought a 172-square-foot Tumbleweed Tiny House to our campus to start a dialogue about small space living—and the home sold right off the lot!
 And that fall, in our Small Space, Big Dreams competition, we discovered dozens of small wonders, including a 160-square-foot house on wheels that has saved its owners thousands in rent.